fqzz2000/QUIC-Nginx-Test-Env/README.md

 ## Notes

 - The backend server listens on port 443 with HTTP2+TLS
-- The frontend load balancer listens on port 8443 with HTTP3 support
+- The frontend load balancer listens on port 10000 with HTTP3 support
 - Both services use the same TLS certificates for simplicity
 - Host networking mode is used to simplify the setup
+- Proper setting of DNS is needed for cross node benchmark

 ## Stopping Services